Call

 • For the settlement to be fair, you must split everything fifty/fifty

 The answer may surprise you.
-None of these elements are necessary to get through a divorce in peace.
+None of these elements are necessary to get through a marital dissolution in peace.

-Of course, if you and your spouse are cordial, it will make the process easier.
-But even if you’re not, you can still complete the divorce process successfully.
+Of course, if you and your spouse are cordial, it will make the situation easier.
+But even if you’re not, you can still complete the legal process successfully.

 When Should You Hire a Lawyer?

-A professional divorce lawyer will ensure that all your paperwork is correct and that you’re happy with your legal proceedings and settlement.
-Here are the parts of a divorce that a lawyer comes in especially handy for:
+A professional attorney will ensure that all your paperwork is correct and that you’re satisfied with your legal proceedings and settlement.
+Here are the parts of a case where a lawyer is especially helpful:

 • Alimony or Spousal maintenance